Burberrygit/discord-sync-module-2/README.md

 2. They paste that token into the module’s link window in Foundry.
 The DM just needs to set the **Guild ID** once in the module settings.
 3. From then on, whenever a player buys, sells, or gambles in Discord, the bot queues updates.
 Foundry automatically pulls those updates and applies them to the correct character.

-No server setup or `.env` files needed on your end — that’s all handled already.

 ---